inphobia/inphobia.github.io/content/docs/mono/guts/82885t/index.md

   - makes sata 1.5gbps work with newer hbas
   - comes with vented full and half size bracket
   - supports wide ports on external and internal connectors
-  - can even be daisy chained
+  - can be daisy chained
   - todo picture of card mounted on atx standoffs
 - con
   - todo lenovo health alert (cosmetic most likely)